Venise

 Pros

-• Rialto market and bacari as you step out
+• Rialto market and early morning bacari

 Cons

-• Tourist corridor around the bridge
+• Heavy tourist foot traffic right around the bridge

 3

-for art, students and sunsets
+for art, students, and sunsets

 Where to stay in this area